 Some guide books might still refer to this area as a little rough, but I find it less so than some streets at the western end of the CBD near Central Station and always feel safe here.

-Before you decide – this area would not be my first choice for families as there are few child-friendly activities in the area and some streets are quite steep for little legs and prams.
+Before you decide – this area would not be my first choice for families because there are few child-friendly activities in the area and some streets are quite steep for little legs and prams.

 Check out our favourite Budget hotels in Kings Cross